derekhone/cif-phase1-testbeds/ark-dm-1/README.md

 ## Hidden-Inheritance Rotation Curve Test

+## Status: COMPLETE — ❌ FAIL (preregistered kill-condition fired)

+Single locked run, 2026-07-14.
+The Ark term improved median fractional velocity error by **7.69%** over the visible-matter-only baseline (threshold: ≥10%).
+See [RESULTS.md](RESULTS.md) for the full per-galaxy table and interpretation.
+Per the No Rescue Rule, no alternate model was substituted after the result.

 ARK-DM-1 is a preregistered open-data experiment inspired by the former UIP / Ark / inheritance-field library.

 The purpose is not to claim that Ark, UIP, or any new physics explains dark matter.